percona/mongodb-orchestration-tools/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/percona/dcos-mongo-tools)](https://goreportcard.com/report/github.com/percona/dcos-mongo-tools)
 [![codecov](https://codecov.io/gh/percona/dcos-mongo-tools/branch/master/graph/badge.svg)](https://codecov.io/gh/percona/dcos-mongo-tools)

-Go-based tools for the [DC/OS 'percona-mongo' service](https://docs.mesosphere.com/services/percona-mongo/).
+Go-based tools for the [DC/OS 'percona-server-mongodb' service](https://docs.mesosphere.com/services/percona-server-mongodb/).

 *Note: This code is intended for a specific integration/use case, therefore it is unlikely Issues or Pull Requests will be accepted from the public.
 Please fork if this is a concern.*